Vitrimers: Fatigue and fracture behaviors of vitrimers

+Here, $z(\omega)$ is the number of unrelaxed monomer at the fracture interface and $k_BT$ is the thermal energy.
+Using Rouse relaxation time and a single grafted chain at the interface, one can show that $z(\omega)=\sqrt{3/4}(\omega\gamma)^{-1/2}$.

 Applications

 There are many uses imaginable on this basis.
 A surfboard made of vitrimers could be brought into a new shape, scratches on a car body could be cured and cross-linked plastic or synthetic rubber items could be welded.
 Vitrimers, which are prepared from metathesis of dioxaborolanes with different commercially available polymers, can have both good processibility and outstanding performance, such as mechanical, thermal, and chemical resistance.
 The polymers that can be utilized in such methodology range from poly(methylmethacrylate), polyimine, polystyrene, to polyethylene with high density and cross-linked robust structures, which makes this preparative method of vitrimers able to be applied to a wide range of industries.
 Recent NASA-funded work on reversible adhesives for in-space assembly has used a high-performance vitrimer system called aromatic thermosetting copolyester (ATSP) as the basis for coatings and composites reversibly bondable in the solid state – providing new possibilities for the assembly of large, complex structures for space exploration and development.
 Start-up Mallinda Inc. claims to have applications across the composites market from wind energy, sporting goods, automotive, aerospace, marine, and carbon fiber reinforced pressure vessels among others.